“A genuine pianistic talent who tempers his performance with genuine musical sensitivity.” VIENNA

 He first came to international attention when the U.S. State Department sent him on a 10-country tour of Latin America to introduce Samuel Barber’s PIANO CONCERTO.

-Advanced studies took him to Vienna on an Austrian Government Grant to study at the renowned Akademie für Musik with Dieter Weber and to the Salzburg Mozarteum for study with Carlo Zecchi.
+Advanced studies took him to Vienna on an Austrian Government Grant to study at the renowned Akademie für Musik with Professor Dieter Weber and to the Salzburg Mozarteum for study with pianist - conductor Carlo Zecchi, a pupil of Busoni.
 While on a Fulbright Award to Italy for study with famed German pianist Wilhelm Kempff, he received the Prix di Positano for his Beethoven performances.

 Receiving his first violin at age seven, young Arpad seemed to understand instinctively its basic principles, and after only three months, he began performing.
 He entered various competitions for young musicians and in short time was winning awards.

 Throughout his advanced studies he was a laureate in prestigious competitions such as the Czechoslovak Competition (1983, 1985) and the Dušek Competition in Prague, among others.
 Upon completing his artist Diploma, he performed Tchaikovsky’s Violin Concerto in D major.

 Seeking to further his artistry, he participated in masterclasses taught by distinguished violinists and renowned master teachers.